 SSMS Unattended install

-You can also install SSMS using a command prompt script.
+To install Microsoft SQL Server, there’s a need for installation of SSMS.
+You can install SSMS using a command prompt script.
 If you want to install SSMS in the background with no GUI prompts, then follow the steps below.

 – Launch the command prompt with elevated permissions.